-You've heard the stories: a dog is so terrified during a thunderstorm that he jumps through a picture window to escape.
+You've heard the stories: a dogs is so terrified during a thunderstorm that they jump through a picture window to escape.
 Or maybe your dog is the one that ate the living room couch while you were out.

 We asked Victoria Stilwell, the internationally known author, dog trainer, and star of Animal Planet’s "It’s Me or The Dog," why dogs do these things.